Kedgaon, Ahmednagar district

 Kedgaon is part of Ahmednagar Municipal Corporation divided by the Nagar-Pune highway in Ahmednagar district in Maharashtra state of India.
 Its population is 75,000.
-Kedgaon is around 3 km from Ahmednagar railway station and 5 km from Ahmednagar ST (state transport) old bus-stand.
+Kedgaon is around 3 km from Ahilyanagar railway station and 5 km from Ahmednagar ST (state transport) old bus-stand.
 The village has a famous Durga/Renuka goddess temple.
 People from all religions visit this temple to celebrate Navratri festival.
 Kedgaon is included in Ahmednagar city municipal corporation and most of its citizens speak Marathi.